dupgit/sauvegarde/README.md

 jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).
-Compiling sauvegarde also needs gnutls development files (used by libmicrohttpd).
-Please have a look at .travis.yml file in order to see how to compile dependencies before compiling sauvegarde.
+Compiling cdpfgl also needs gnutls development files (used by libmicrohttpd).
+Please have a look at .travis.yml file in order to see how to compile dependencies before compiling cdpfgl.

-Sauvegarde's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) and run under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux and raspbian 3 and on x86_64 and arm7l architectures.
-Please let me know if you have compiled Sauvegarde successfully in a system that is not listed here.
+cdpfgl's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) and run under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux and raspbian 3 and on x86_64 and arm7l architectures.
+Please let me know if you have compiled cdpfgl successfully in a system that is not listed here.

 ### Optional